ltonetwork/documentation/01-event-chain/index.md

 ### id

-A URI as a unique identifier for the event chain.
-This is typically an [LTRI](http://specs.livecontracts.io/draft-01/00-ltri/) using a random UUID-4; `ltri:/event-chains/<uuid-4>`.
+A URI as a globally unique identifier for the event chain.
+This is typically an [LTRI](http://specs.livecontracts.io/draft-01/00-ltri/) using a random UUID-4; `lt:/event-chains/<uuid-4>`.

 The event chain is the only mutable component of Live Contacts in the fact that events may be added.
 Event chains SHOULD NOT be versioned.